Checkson/priority-async-queue/README.md

 **1. addTask**

-Create a task and join the `paq` queue.
+Create a task and join in the `paq` queue.

 ```javascript
 paq.addTask([options, ]callback);